MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

      |------------------------------------------------|------------------------------------------------|
      |![Screenshot of technician's mobile app screen.](./media/technician-11.jpg)|![Screenshot of remote collaborator's mobile app screen.](./media/remote-collaborator-11.jpg)|

-3. To stop adding annotations to the snapshot, you must select **Check Mark**.
-You will return to the technician's live video feed and your annotations will automatically appear on the technician's environment.
+3. To stop adding annotations to the snapshot, select the **Check mark** button.
+You'll return to the technician's live video feed and your annotations will automatically appear in the technician's environment.

 ## Adding annotations for remote collaborators in Dynamics 365 Remote Assist mobile to Teams desktop or mobile calls